Weight on Other Planets Calculator

 Why Jupiter’s gravity is so strong:

 Jupiter is 318× Earth’s mass, but also much larger.
 Surface gravity depends on both mass and radius: g = GM/r².
-Jupiter’s enormous radius partially offsets its mass, giving 2.34× Earth gravity rather than 318×.
+Jupiter’s enormous radius partially offsets its mass, giving 2.528× Earth gravity rather than 318×.
+Note that “surface” is doing some work in that sentence: Jupiter has no surface, so the figure is quoted at the altitude where the pressure equals one bar.

 Fun comparison:

-The Sun’s surface gravity is 28× Earth’s.
-That same 165 lb person would weigh 4,620 lb on the Sun’s surface — equivalent to a large SUV pressing down on each foot.
+The Sun’s surface gravity is 27.95× Earth’s.
+That same 165 lb person would weigh 4,612 lb at the Sun’s visible surface, which is roughly a large SUV pressing down on each foot.

 Mass always stays constant.
 Only weight changes with gravity.